 - Be sure you set limits on the amount of time allowed.
 If you can’t do this, you are relinquishing your parental duty.

 Notice that these ideas involve active commitment on the part of parents.
 TV AS BABYSITTER is not a way to improve your child’s over all mental and emotional growth.
 Nothing about TV viewing will improve his or her physical development.

 In days gone by, human beings who wanted to enjoy a good story had to read or listen to one.
 Storytelling is an ancient art form.
 While shadows danced on the wall of caves, primitive families had their imaginations stimulated by stories told around the campfire and by conversations about them.

 TV is our modern version.
 It is not, in and of itself, antithetical to education.
-The reason why so many American children cannot read well has more to do with the amount of actual time TV and video takes from the practice of reading.
+The reason why so many American children cannot read well has more to do with the amount of actual time TV, video, and cell phone take from the practice of reading.
 Teachers are still teaching as well or better than their predecessors.
 But… the time spent actually reading has greatly declined.
 Want to be a good golfer?
 Practice.
 Want to be a good knitter?
 Practice.
 Want to be a good reader…

 Because television is a communication medium, just as reading is, there are a number of ways that TV can be used to teach many of the thinking skills associated with reading.
 Here are a few of them.